Skip to content

 An 18-year term life policy provides a fixed death benefit for a defined 18-year period.
 In most cases, both the premium and the death benefit are guaranteed level for the full term.
 If the insured dies during the coverage period, the policy pays the benefit to the named beneficiaries—commonly income-tax-free in many situations.
 If the insured outlives the term, the level-premium period ends and the policy either terminates or enters a renewable phase depending on the contract.

-Like all term policies, 18-year term life insurance is designed strictly for protection.
+Like other term policies, 18-year term life insurance is designed strictly for protection.
 There is typically no cash value accumulation and no exposure to market performance.
-The policy exists to protect your household during years when income loss would create the greatest financial disruption.
+The purpose is straightforward: protect your household during years when income loss would create the greatest disruption to your financial plan.

 Why Some Families Choose 18-Year Term Life Insurance